-Pool evaporation is inevitable… and evaporation costs money.
+Pool evaporation is inevitable… and evaporation costs in so many ways.

 An indoor swimming pool continuously produces large quantities of chlorine or salt-laden water vapour through the process of pool water evaporation.
 This can rot a building from the inside out and can also affect indoor air quality.